-Since the Sub-Fund fully relies on the EIA and EQSS analysis frameworks to attain the sustainable investment objectives, no specific index is designated as a reference benchmark to assess the alignment with the environmental and/or social characteristics that the Sub-Fund promotes.
+Since the Sub-Fund fully relies on the EIA and EQSS analysis frameworks to attain the sustainable investment objectives, no specific index is designated as a reference benchmark investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

+to assess the alignment with the environmental and/or social characteristics that the Sub-Fund promotes.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?
-Not applicable
+• How does the designated index differ from a relevant broad market index?